All Items

 These batteries are over 800 watt-hours (if not on the label, multiply volts x amps for watt-hours)

 For electric car batteries, contact your EV dealership for disposal.
+For solar system batteries, contact the manufacturer for proper disposal.

 10. Beer bottle caps